How To Make Your Website Secure

 Cybercriminals will be able to access a website and the data stored on it by exploiting weak areas in a site, such as an outdated plugin.

 In this attack, your website's content gets replaced with a cybercriminal's malicious content.

 These are attacks that slow or crash your entire website, making it inaccessible to visitors.

-Also known as malicious software, malware is a common threat employed for stealing sensitive customer data, distributing spam, and permitting cybercriminals to access your site etc.
+Also known as malicious software, malware is a common threat employed for stealing sensitive customer data, distributing spam, permitting cybercriminals to access your site, etc.